 BounceBack was developed as a tool to practice responding to life’s challenges.
 Challenges are presented and the user chooses Skills & Attitudes that he or she wishes to apply in order to respond to that challenge.
 The Skills & Attitudes to be applied in the game may be unfamiliar to some or may need clarification for others.
 A coach can play a valuable role in clarifying these concepts.

 Here’s how it works.
 Each deck has a set of Challenge Cards and a set of Skills & Attitudes cards.
 Challenge Cards relate to various subjects, populations, vocations or issues.
-Deck can be reviewed by following this link.
 The scenario on the face of the card is read.
 Skills & Attitudes are selected and applied to respond to the challenge.
 Keep in mind that the goal is not to solve the problem.
 Some problems are not easily nor immediately remedied.
 The goal is to manage and get through the crisis using the Skills & Attitudes of resilience.
 It’s that simple.

 To see how it works.

-- Follow our Blog for a bi-weekly game of BounceBack coming soon.
+- Follow our Blog for a bi-weekly game of BounceBack.

 - Please follow this link to download your free Demonstration Deck and familiarize yourself with the many and varied challenges addressed by BounceBack.